-During the year, the CEFIA generated total comprehensive income of £3.6 million (2020-2021: £0.6 million).
-In addition to being the first full year that the CEFIA has been operational since 2005, the increase in income was due to a rise in average interest rates on the CEFIA's investments with the Debt Management Account, which correspond to the official Bank Rate, and a higher average balance of funds available for investment in the CEFIA during the year.
+During the year, the CEFIA generated total comprehensive income of £48.9 million (2021-2022: £3.6 million).
+This increase was primarily due to a rise in average interest rates on the CEFIA's investments with the Debt Management Account, which correspond to the official Bank Rate.

-As at 31 March 2022, the total value of investments held by the CEFIA had increased to £2,015 million (31 March 2021: £1,780 million).
+As at 31 March 2023, the total value of investments held by the CEFIA had increased to £2,314 million (31 March 2022: £2,015 million).
 This increase was due to a net advance of funds by The Crown Estate during the year.

-Secretary and Comptroller General to the Commissioners for the Reduction of the National Debt 14 June 2022
+Secretary and Comptroller General to the Commissioners for the Reduction of the National Debt